-The Electromagnetic Compatibility Levels for harmonic distortion on the Onshore Transmission System from all sources under both Planned Outage and fault outage conditions, (unless abnormal conditions prevail) shall comply with the levels shown in the tables of Appendix A of Engineering Recommendation G5/4.
+The Electromagnetic Compatibility Levels for harmonic distortion on the Onshore Transmission System from all sources under both Planned Outage and fault outage conditions, (unless abnormal conditions prevail) shall comply with Engineering Recommendation G5.
 The Electromagnetic Compatibility Levels for harmonic distortion on an Offshore Transmission System will be defined in relevant Bilateral Agreements.

-Engineering Recommendation G5/4 contains planning criteria which The Company will apply to the connection of non-linear Load to the National Electricity Transmission System, which may result in harmonic emission limits being specified for these Loads in the relevant Bilateral Agreement.
-The application of the planning criteria will take into account the position of existing User's and EU Code Users' Plant and Apparatus (and OTSDUW Plant and Apparatus) in relation to harmonic emissions.
-Users must ensure that connection of distorting loads to their User Systems do not cause any harmonic emission limits specified in the Bilateral Agreement, or where no such limits are specified, the relevant planning levels specified in Engineering Recommendation G5/4 to be exceeded.
+Engineering Recommendation G5 contains planning criteria which The Company will apply to the connection of non-linear Load to the National Electricity Transmission System, which may result in harmonic emission limits being specified for these Loads in the relevant Bilateral Agreement.
+The application of the planning criteria will take into account the position of existing GB Code User's and EU Code Users' Plant and Apparatus (and OTSDUW Plant and Apparatus) in relation to harmonic emissions.
+EU Code Users must ensure that connection of distorting loads to their User Systems do not cause any harmonic emission limits specified in the Bilateral Agreement, or where no such limits are specified, the relevant planning levels specified in Engineering Recommendation G5 to be exceeded.